top of page

 • Pulling it all together: Once you think you have good plan, lay out your choice and have plan for what you want to wear first and how you will change from one outfit to the next, especially if the photo session will be in a big public location without easy access to bathrooms or your vehicle.
 Have an advance plan for any jewelry and your hair and make-up.

-• Ironing, Lint and Stains: Does anything need to be ironed in advance?
+• Ironing, Lint, and Stains: Does anything need to be ironed in advance?
 It helps to minimize session day stress when the ironing or dry-cleaning are done ahead of time.
 If it wrinkles easily, such as a jacket, bring it to the location verses wearing it to the location.
 Do you need a lint roller?
 Black/dark colors have a tendency to show hairs and lint.
 Look for stains and adjust as necessary.

 • Unload your pockets: Cell phones, keys, wallets, sunglasses, hair band on wrists...leave as much in your car as possible.